The iPhone 8 is outselling the flashy iPhone X, survey says

 Check out the breakdown below (and click to enlarge the image):

-The iPhone X marked Apple's first major design change since the iPhone 6 in 2014, and a price tag hundreds of dollars higher than the iPhone 8 an 8 Plus.
-The iPhone X is the only one of the trio to bring Face ID, the all-screen design, an OLED display, wireless charging and of course Animojis.
-Cooling sales could indicate that mid-cycle buyers aren't connecting with the premium feature set, or the iPhone X's premium price.
+The iPhone X marked Apple's first major design change since the iPhone 6 in 2014, and carries a price tag hundreds of dollars higher than the iPhone 8 an 8 Plus.
+The iPhone X is the only one of the trio to bring Face ID, the all-screen design, an OLED display, wireless charging and of course, Animojis.
+Cooling sales could indicate that midcycle buyers aren't connecting with the premium feature set, or the iPhone X's premium price.

-The survey also shows a trend among respondents for buying past years' iPhones.
-During the same months last year, the brand new iPhone 7 and iPhone 7 Plus accounted for nearly 70 percent of iPhone sales.
-This year a lot more people are buying iPhones from one, two and even three years ago.
+The survey also shows a trend among respondents toward buying past years' iPhones.
+During the same months of 2017, the brand new iPhone 7 and iPhone 7 Plus accounted for nearly 70 percent of iPhone sales.
+This year, a lot more people are buying iPhones from one, two and even three years ago.

 Apple CEO Tim Cook claimed on Feb.
-1 that the iPhone X was the top seller every week since its release in November, which is not reflected in the CIRP data.
+1 that the iPhone X was the top seller every week since its release in November.
 Keep in mind that Cook's statement represents worldwide iPhone data, while CIRP only surveyed people in the US.
 Also, Cook's data represents the November through January period, while the CIRP survey covers January to end of March, so there's only one month of overlap.

 Apple will announce its next quarterly earnings report on May 1.
 We'll get a more accurate picture of iPhone X sales then.